AlexKutschera/rpi-keypad/README.md

     ],                  // keypad layout
     [40, 38, 36, 32],   // row GPIO pins
     [37, 35, 33, 31],   // colum GPIO pins
+    // additional
-    enableEvents,       // use key press events
+    true,               // use key press events
-    pullRate            // interval to poll for key events );
+    100                 // interval in ms to poll for key events );

 // using own polling